untitaker/hyperlink/README.md

 * `-j/--jobs`: How many threads to spawn for parsing HTML.
 By default `hyperlink` will attempt to saturate your CPU.

-* `--check-unreachable`: Also check for *unreachable* HTML pages, i.e. pages that have not been linked to from anywhere.
-This is disabled by default.

-  Unreachable pages are considered warnings as they don't actually disrupt the usability of the page.
+* `--check-anchors`: Opt-in, check for validity of anchors on pages.
+Broken anchors are considered warnings, meaning that `hyperlink` will `exit 2` if there are *only* broken anchors but no hard 404s.

 ## Exit codes

-* `exit 1`: There have been errors.
+* `exit 1`: There have been errors (hard 404s)
-* `exit 2`: There have been only warnings.
+* `exit 2`: There have been only warnings (broken anchors)

 ## Alternatives

 * [linkcheck](https://github.com/filiph/linkcheck) is definitely one of the faster linkcheckers out there, has great UX and a good set of features (more than hyperlink).
-Unfortunately it still takes 10 minutes to crawl docs.sentry.io, 150x over `hyperlink`.
 Other than performance it worked really well for our usecase, and `hyperlink` takes some minor UX decisions from linkchecker here and there.

   We tried `linkcheck` together with [`http-server`](https://www.npmjs.com/package/http-server) on localhost,